topbitdu/unidom-visitor/ROADMAP.md

 1. Improve the Authenticating model to add the ::authenticate! method
 2. Improve the Authenticating model to deprecate the ::authenticate method
 3. Improve the Password model to call #generate_pepper_content before validation
-4. Improved the Ruby Gem Specification to depend on unidom-common v0.9
+4. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v0.9

 ## v0.8
 1. Improve the Identificating model to add the ::identificate! method
 2. Improve the Identificating model to deprecate the ::identificate method

+## v0.8.1
+1. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v1.0

 ## v0.9
 1. Improve the Recognization model to add the ::cognize! method